Find a Gastroenterology & Hepatology Specialist, at Home or Abroad

 - Large intestine (colon)

-Chymus’ nutrients that has been absorbed in the small intestine, will leave digestive remains.
+Chymus’ nutrients that have been absorbed in the small intestine, will leave digestive remains.
 In the large intestine, this digestive waste will be processed.
 Water and minerals will be absorbed in the colon, and unused waste will be pushed into the rectum to be excreted through the anus.

 Diseases Treated by a Gastroenterologist